Teaching Your Kids About Kindness: Don't Miss the Mark

 Talk about it.
 Share articles from the news of people who are doing good deeds.
 Use everyday life examples to show how kindness was displayed.
 When someone is unkind to you and/or your child, talk about the best way to handle the situation.

 Show gratitude each day.
 Have your children share what they are thankful about over dinner or ways they experienced kindness at school.
-If you're interested in receiving a free magnet with ideas of conversation starters to keep handy in your home, click here.
+If you're interested in conversation starters to help you engage with your kids, click here.

 Pediatric News You Can Use From America’s Largest Pediatric Hospital and Research Center